Sean has been in the industry of gardening and landscaping since 2006. He is also a certified arborist that specializes

 Root Rot and Pests

-- Root Rot: Root rot is by far the most common disease amongst houseplants.
+- Root Rot: Root rot is by far the most common disease among houseplants.
 Root rot occurs from overwatering and letting the plant sit in stagnant water.
 Root rot happens when the roots do not receive enough air and begin to rot.
-Rooting roots will cause foliage to discolor and eventually drop.
+Rotting roots will cause foliage to discolor and eventually drop.
 The roots will also emit a pungent smell of decaying vegetation.
 Curing root rot is as simple as watering less, draining excess water, and amending the soil with sand and/or perlite to promote better drainage.

-- Spider Mites: Spider mites are a common pest amongst houseplants, including croton.
+- Spider Mites: Spider mites are a common pest for houseplants, including croton.
 The mites can cause very noticeable damage.
 Spider mites can usually be controlled by regular misting and good air circulation.
 A miticide spray application may be necessary if an infestation is high.
 Spider mites create spider web-like structures along the stem and leaves.

-- Other Pests: Mealybugs, thrips, and scales may also become a problem.
-Eradication can easily be done with chemical insecticide or insecticidal soap.
+- Other Pests: Mealybugs, thrips, and scales may also become a problem but can be controlled with chemical insecticide or insecticidal soap.

 Caution About Crotons